This section of Ch. 7 will cover the following topics:

 - Avoid contractions.
 Contractions such as “can’t” and “aren’t” are considered casual speech.

 - Avoid clichés.
-Overused expressions such as “green with envy” or “face the music” have been used so often they are empty of meaning.
+Overused expressions such as “rule of thumb” or “face the music” have been used so often they are empty of meaning.

 - Use specific words rather than overly general words.
 Find synonyms for “thing,” “nice,” “bad,” “interesting,” and other such words.